ayotundeakinsola/second-milestone-project/README.md

 * As a fan, I would like to know the director of my movie selection.

+* As a fan, I am interested in the length of the movie.

 #### From the Film critics/publication/curator perspective:

 * As a film critic,  I would love to give goodd recommendation to the fans.